DeclanChidlow/vale.rocks/config/pages/index/index.md

 ## About

 Ahoy!
-I'm Declan Chidlow, a passionate student of frontend software development and graphic design.
-I like to think I've got an eye for aesthetics, and I've most definitely got a love for learning.
-My goal is to create digital experiences that are both functional and visually appealing.
+I'm Declan Chidlow, a passionate frontend developer.
+I like to believe I've got an eye for aesthetics, and I've most definitely got a love for learning.
+My ultimate aspiration is to create digital experiences that are both functional and visually appealing.

 When I'm not bodging together some script or reinventing the wheel, you might find me cruising around on my unicycle.
-Alternatively, you may find me writing up some form of article for this very website, doing some gaming, inadvertently converting an otherwise functional piece of tech into a paperweight, or browsing the crevaces of cyberspace.
-Within this digital domain, I document my thoughts, musings, and otherwise unhinged ramblings.
-I hope you stick around and find at least _something_ intriguing here.
-I've put a lot of time into it.
+Alternatively, you may find me writing up some form of article for this very website, doing some gaming, inadvertently converting an otherwise functional piece of tech into a paperweight, or browsing the crevices of cyberspace.

+Apart from my blog, which documents my thoughts and musings, this website acts as a gateway to all sorts of horrific abominations I concoct.
+Some of them won't even cause internal haemorrhaging.
+I hope you poke about and have fun doing it.

 ## Let's Connect